-Low: West Nile fever is present.
-The disease is maintained by the bird population and transmitted to humans via mosquito vector.
-Typically, infections in young, healthy adults were asymptomatic although fever, headache, tiredness, body aches (occasionally with a skin rash on trunk of body), and swollen lymph glands can occurred.
-This disease is associated with a low risk estimate.
+Low: West Nile fever was present.
+The disease was maintained by the bird population and transmitted to humans via mosquito vector.
+Typically, infections in young, healthy adults were asymptomatic although fever, headache, tiredness, body aches (occasionally with a skin rash on trunk of body), and swollen lymph glands could have occurred.
+This disease was associated with a low risk estimate.

-6.2.9 Short -term health risks:
+6.2.8 Short -term health risks:

-Low: The unmitigated health risk estimate is High for malaria (infection rate of less than 1% per month), Moderate for leishmaniasis-cutaneous (acute), Crimean-Congo hemorrhagic fever, sandfly fever, typhus-miteborne; and Low for, the plague and West Nile fever.
-Health risk is reduced to low by proper wear of the uniform, application of repellent to exposed skin, and appropriate chemoprophylaxis.
+Low: The unmitigated health risk estimate was High for malaria (infection rate of less than 1% per month), Moderate for leishmaniasis-cutaneous (acute), Crimean-Congo hemorrhagic fever, sandfly fever, typhus-miteborne; and Low for, the plague and West Nile fever.
+Health risk was reduced to low by proper wear of the uniform, application of repellent to exposed skin, and appropriate chemoprophylaxis.
 Confidence in health risk estimate was high.

-Low: The unmitigated risk is moderate for leishmaniasis-visceral (chronic).
-Risk is reduced to Low by proper wear of the uniform and application of repellent to exposed skin.
-Confidence in the risk estimate is high.
+Low: The unmitigated risk was moderate for leishmaniasis-visceral (chronic).
+Risk was reduced to Low by proper wear of the uniform and application of repellent to exposed skin.
+Confidence in the risk estimate was high.